toppa/Toppa-libs/readme.txt

 == Installation ==

-Upload to your plugin folder just like any other plugin.
-This plugin does nothing by itself, so activation is optional.
+Upload to your plugin folder just like any other plugin, and activate.

 == Frequently Asked Questions ==

 * Requires PHP 5.1.2 or higher.
+* Requires WordPress 3.0 or higher.
 * See the [Toppa Plugin Libraries for WordPress page on my website](http://www.toppa.com/toppa-plugin-libraries-for-wordpress/) for more details and usage examples.
 * For troubleshooting help, please [post a comment in my latest post on WordPress plugins](http://www.toppa.com/category/technical/wordpress-plugins/).